Dorothy Parker

 Parker survived three marriages (two to the same man) and several suicide attempts, but grew increasingly dependent on alcohol.
 Although she would come to dismiss her own talents and deplore her reputation as a "wisecracker," her literary output and her sparkling wit have endured long past her death.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Dorothy Parker" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Dorothy Parker" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools